Contract Functionality Implementation: General Information

 After you have created the contract template, you create a contract.
 On the Customer Contracts (CT301000) form, you select a template and a customer account.
 The system inserts the default settings provided by the selected template and customer account.
 Also, it assigns the Draft status to the newly created contract.

-For step-by-step instructions on the initial creation of a contract, see Implementing the Contract Functionality: To Create a Regular Contract Draft.
+For step-by-step instructions on the initial creation of a contract, see Contract Configuration: To Create a Regular Contract Draft.

 After the contract has been created, it can then proceed to setup and activation, which are described in Contract Setup and Activation: General Information.